 How Do I Edit or Create Training Notifications?

-6) Image: This button can be clicked if you'd like to add an image to your training notification template.
-You MUST use externally-hosted images, meaning you must insert a publicly-available URL into the URL field after clicking the button.
+- Image Icon: You can click this icon to add an image to your training notification template.
+You must use externally-hosted images, which means you must insert a publicly-available URL into the URL field after clicking the button.
 You can also resize your image using the height and width fields.

-- If you want users to be more receptive of your email, we suggest providing a brief explanation of the training and why the user is being enrolled.
-Feel free to add a personal touch so your users feel more comfortable about receiving the email.
+- If you want users to be more receptive to your email, we suggest providing a brief explanation of the training and why the user is being enrolled.
+Feel free to add a personal touch so that your users feel more comfortable about receiving the email.

 How to Use the Blank Templates Category

-The Blank Templates category includes blank versions of our training notification templates that have a custom design or styling.
+Under the System Templates section, the Blank Templates category includes blank versions of our training notification templates that have a custom design or style.
 All of our styled templates are tagged with the words (Banner) or (Border) in the template name.
-You can customize the design of these templates by making edits in the source code.
+You can customize the style of these templates by making edits in the source code.
 If you're unfamiliar with HTML, each blank template includes instructional HTML comments in the source code to help guide you through the customization process.
-Listed below are some of the customizations you can make using the blank templates:
+You can also visit the W3 schools website for more information on HTML.